movermeyer/ImportFromTodoist/docs/design_decisions.md

 ### "Priority View"

 GitHub has no native idea of "Priority".
-I had seen [projects use Labels](https://github.com/ansible/ansible/issues?q=label%3AP1+is%3Aclosed) with names similar to "Priority: 1" before.
+I had seen [projects use Labels](https://github.com/ansible/ansible/issues?q=label%3AP1+is%3Aclosed) with names similar to "Priority 1" before.

 I decided to convert the Todoist priorities to GitHub Issues Labels.
 The existing `/issues` page of each GitHub Repo allows users to filter by Label(s).
 Together this implemented nearly the same functionality as Todoist's "Priority View".